micmejia/bible-dump/NKJV/Hosea/Hos 10.md

 Israel empties _his_ vine; He brings forth fruit for himself.
 According to the multitude of his fruit He has increased the altars; According to the bounty of his land They have embellished _his sacred_ pillars.

 ###### 2
-Their heart is divided;[^a] Now they are held guilty.
+Their heart is divided; Now they are held guilty.
 He will break down their altars; He will ruin their _sacred_ pillars.

 ###### 3
 For now they say, "We have no king, Because we did not fear the Lord.
 And as for a king, what would he do for us?"